Severson-Group/AMDC-Firmware/docs/00-Firmware-Architecture.md

 ## Examples

 To fully grasp the AMDC firmware architecture, examples are provided which concretely show the ideas presented above.
-See the example application in the project.
+See the example application: [`blink`](../sdk/bare/usr/blink/).